-I'm an astronomer at Northwestern University pursuing a three-year independent research program.
+I'm an astronomer jointly appointed at Northwestern University's Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA) and the Adler Planetarium.
 The focus of my research is the study of gravitational dynamics, and particularly how dynamical encounters between stars influence the evolution of multiple-star systems, planetary systems, and star clusters.
 My tools combine detailed multi-wavelength observations (primarily optical stellar spectroscopy) with sophisticated numerical simulations.
 This dialogue between observations and simulations is driving a rich array of exciting and innovative research projects.
 I provide detailed descriptions on my Research Page, including many potential projects for students.
 If you have questions or are interested in joining our research team (especially students), please contact me at the information given below.

 Note: I am in the process of updating my website.
 So check back often to see the new additions!